Cross-Site Scripting (XSS)

 How to detect if a website is vulnerable?

 How it is different from CSRF (Cross-Site Request Forgery)

 One user, Bob is browsing a forum, whereas another user, Max has posted a message.
 This message is a malicious link crafted by Max, containing an HTML image element and refers to an action on Bob’s bank website.

 Note here that there is no real image file but if Bob’s authentication cookie (for bank website) hasn’t expired, then as Bob’s browser tries to load the image, it will automatically submit the withdrawal form (along with Bob’s cookie), thus an unintended transaction from Bob’s account will take place.

 The following techniques can be used to safeguard against this vulnerability

 User End: A user can take the following measure to secure himself/herself from XSS

 Some browsers or browser plugins can be configured to disable client-side scripts on a per-domain basis.
-One such solution for Firefox and other Gecko-based browsers is the open source NoScript add-on which, in addition to its ability to disable scripts on a per-domain basis, also provides some anti-XSS protection even when scripts are enabled, but it could also decrease the functionality of the website.
-This technique can be used by the user for his/her safeguard against the vulnerability.
+One such solution for Firefox and other Gecko-based browsers is the open-source NoScript add-on which, in addition to its ability to disable scripts on a per-domain basis, also provides some anti-XSS protection even when scripts are enabled, but it could also decrease the functionality of the website.
+This technique can be used by the user to his/her safeguard against vulnerability.